hikmahealth/covid19countymap/README.md

 Demographic and geographic information about  states and counties were obtained from the [United States Census](https://www.census.gov/).

-County R estimates are a subset of the estimates made by the models created by Youyang Gu [here](https://github.com/youyanggu/covid19_projections).
+County COVID R estimates are a subset of the estimates made by the models created by Youyang Gu [here](https://github.com/youyanggu/covid19_projections).

+County Election Returns are from: MIT Election Data and Science Lab, 2018, "County Presidential Election Returns 2000-2016", https://doi.org/10.7910/DVN/VOQCHQ, Harvard Dataverse.

 License and Warranty Disclaimer
 -------